thoughtworksarts/EmoPy/README.md

 The FERModel class encapsulates the entire process seen in the diagram.
 It's job is to be the easiest tool to get a trained model up and running by using all the other module classes under the hood.

 Further FERPython documentation can be found here.

+## Datasets

+As of this moment, in order to use this repository you will have to provide your own facial expression image dataset.
+We aim to provide pre-trained prediction models in the near future, but you can try out the system using your own dataset or one of the small datasets we have provided in the [image-data](image-data) subdirectory.

+Predictions ideally perform well on diverse datasets, illumination conditions, and subsets of the standard 7 emotion labels (i.e. happiness, anger, fear, surprise, disgust, sadness, calm/neutral) seen in FER research.
+Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [FER+](https://github.com/Microsoft/FERPlus).

 ## Installation